transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 We introduce a fourth, optional, element: **Awakening/Phase-Shift (↺)**.
 It is important to note that the relationship between "Awakening" and "Phase-Shift" is dual/non-dual, mirroring the core paradoxes of transimmanence itself.
 They are distinct concepts, yet deeply intertwined, two sides of the same coin.

 * **Seen as Awakening**: This is a *meta-operator* representing a radical shift in the system's mode of operation.
 It's not a change in the *structure* of the system (τ, —, and ¬ remain), but a *reorientation* within that structure.
-It's the transition from primarily operating through "The Mark" (¬) (and getting caught up in its resulting representations, perhaps even being stuck in recursive loops) to primarily *abiding as/in "This"* (τ), while being *fully aware of "The Gap"* (—).
+It's the transition from primarily operating through "The Mark" (¬) (and getting caught up in its resulting representations, perhaps even being stuck in recursive loops) to primarily abiding with the immediacy of "This" (τ), while being *fully aware of "The Gap"* (—).
 Simply put, Awakening can be seen (at a high level) as a 180-degree Phase-Shift, but it is not *just* that.

 * **Seen as Phase-Shift**: This is a *meta-operator* representing a reorientation of perspective: where distinctions (¬) are observed as co-arising with τ rather than as obscuring τ or being separate from τ.
 In other words, it signifies a shift from *identifying with the distinctions* created by ¬ (the world of form and representation) to *abiding in the direct experience* of τ, while *remaining aware of* — (the limitations of representation).
-It's *not* a change in the system's *structure*, but a change in how the system, grounded in τ, is *experienced*.
+It's *not* a change in the system's *structure*, but a change in how the system, arising with τ, is *experienced*.

   This shift manifests *as* the dance of τ, ¬, and —, can occur in *degrees*, and may fluctuate over time.
 It's not a one-time, permanent event—although at some scales of evaluation it may be useful *to see it as-such*—but rather an *ongoing process* of reorientation: a continuous "unfurling" and "re-furling" of awareness.